 Until next time, all the best and I wish you every success in your photography,

-PS.
-If you would like see how these ideas can be put into practice, you may like to consider buying the book, A Year in the Life of a Roe Deer.
+If you would like see how these ideas can be put into practice, you may like to consider reading Year in the Life of a Roe Deer.

 In this book, using photographs and words, I describe the various trials and tribulations experienced by a group of wild deer living in a quiet corner of the British countryside – I hope enjoy reading it, as much as I did getting to know the deer and photographing them.